-First Open Science Centre engages rural communities with science, technology and innovation
+First Open Science Centre engages rural communities with science

 The first location of the Open Science Centre network was opened on 7 July in Figueira de Castelo Rodrigo, Portugal.
 A Portuguese Minister and a State Secretary inaugurated the Plataforma de Ciência Aberta, which is a collaboration between Leiden University and the municipality of Figueira de Castelo Rodrigo.